 In 2011, Jayna Murray was slowly, brutally murdered at a Lululemon shop in a Bethesda, Maryland shopping area.
 She was bludgeoned with a hammer, slashed over 320 times with a box cutter, then strangled to death.
 Next door at the Apple Store, employees heard her tortuous screams, but didn’t lift a finger.
 Not to help her.
 Not to call the police.
 Nothing.
 It was just a day after the iPad 2 launched.

 Although no one in the Apple Store was complicit in the murders, it was still a PR disaster for Apple’s retail outlet.
-Now a new book called Amazon ($5.47) reporter Dan Morse delves into the murder and its aftermath.
+Now a new book called The Yoga Store Murder by Washington Post reporter Dan Morse delves into the murder and its aftermath.

 So what happened in that Bethesda Row Apple Store that night?
 An excerpt has just been posted online: